grafana/metrictank/docs/tools.md

     	Organization ID the data belongs to  (default 1) -position-file string
-    	file to store position and load position from -test.bench regexp
+    	file to store position and load position from -stats-addr string
+    	stats graphite address (default "localhost:2003") -stats-buffer-size int
+    	how many messages (holding all measurements from one interval. rule of thumb: a message is ~25kB) to buffer up in case graphite endpoint is unavailable.
+With the default of 20k you will use max about 500MB and bridge 5 hours of downtime when needed (default 20000)
+  -stats-enabled
+    	Enables sending import stats to a configured graphite endpoint -stats-interval int
+    	interval at which to send statistics (default 1) -stats-prefix string
+    	stats prefix (will add trailing dot automatically if needed) (default "metrictank.importer.reader") -test.bench regexp
     	run only benchmarks matching regexp -test.benchmem